Basic Facts About Red Wolves

 The red wolf’s diet consists primarily of small mammals such as rabbits and rodents.
 Also known to eat insects, berries and occasionally deer.

-Almost hunted to the brink of extinction, the U.S. Fish and Wildlife Service rounded up fewer than 20 pure red wolves to be bred in captivity in 1980.
+Almost hunted to the brink of extinction, the U.S. Fish and Wildlife Service rounded up fewer than 20 red wolves to be bred in captivity in 1980.
 As of 2007, approximately 207 captive red wolves reside at 38 captive breeding facilities across the United States.
 Thanks to these programs, more than 50 red wolves currently live in the wild.

 Historically, red wolves ranged throughout the southeastern U.S. from Pennsylvania to Florida and as far west as Texas.
 Today, wild populations roam more than 1.7 million acres throughout northeastern North Carolina, including Alligator River National Wildlife Refuge and Pocosin Lakes National Wildlife Refuge.